mwittig/pimatic-probe/README.md

 # pimatic-probe

-A pimatic plugin to probe HTTP(S), TCP or UDP services
+A pimatic plugin to probe HTTP(S), TCP and UDP services.

-NOTE: Currently, this a basic implementation of the HTTP(S) probe is provided, only!
+Note: UDP is currently not supported and will be added at later stage!

 ## Configuration